 The attorney team at Quinn & Dworakowski, LLP, has been handling a wide range of family law matters in and around the Huntington Beach area for many years.
 Representing individuals in divorce, child custody, and child support cases, we understand the legal complexities involved in sensitive matters and offer compassionate representation and counsel.

-Our aim is to advocate for the rights and interests of our clients while ensuring that the needs and interests of each child remain the primary concern.
+Our aim is to advocate for the rights and interests of our clients while making certain that the needs and interests of each child remain the primary concern.
 The child support lawyers at Quinn & Dworakowski, LLP, are ready to offer personalized care to you in your case.
 To discuss the details of your circumstances, reach out to our team for a consultation.

 When one parent has sole custody, their financial contribution is presumed, while the non-custodial parent will be required to make payments to meet their financial obligation.